What Is Invoice Factoring? How Does It Work?

 If you own a small business that frequently issues invoices to customers and vendors, you may have encountered times when an invoice is late or goes unpaid.
 It can be frustrating and worrisome when expected income is unavailable, leaving your business short on cash flow for necessary expenses.

 There are options like business lines of credit or short-term business loans to provide cash flow.
-But in this case, you might also consider invoice factoring to quickly access cash for your immediate needs.
+But in this case, you might also consider factoring your invoices to quickly access cash for your immediate needs.
 This type of financing allows you to leverage your unpaid invoices without applying for an actual loan.

 Let’s walk through what invoice factoring is, how it works, and what business cases are a good fit for this type of funding.

-With this type of financing, you no longer own the invoices — the factoring company does.
+When financing through invoice factoring, you no longer own the invoices — the factoring company does.
 As a result, it’s important to choose a reputable company that you can trust to treat your customers with respect.

 How Does Invoice Factoring Work?